Published on April 19, 2018. Last Updated on November 15, 2021.

 What is Rosemary?

-Rosemary is a fragrant evergreen plant with needle-like leaves The ancients considered it to be a symbol of remembrance.
-The also celebrated the herb’s strong healing powers.
-References to rosemary are even found in literature, such as Shakespeare’s play, Hamlet which includes a well-known quote “There’s rosemary, that’s for remembrance, pray you love, remember.”
+Rosemary is a fragrant evergreen plant with needle-like leaves.
+The ancients considered it to be a symbol of remembrance.
+They also celebrated the herb’s strong healing powers.
+References to rosemary are even found in literature, such as Shakespeare’s play, Hamlet, which includes a well-known quote “There’s rosemary, that’s for remembrance, pray you, love, remember.”
 Today, scientists are looking more closely at Rosemary oil for hair growth.

-Using Rosemary Oil for Hair Growth – Is There Research Support?
+Research on Using Rosemary Oil for Hair Growth

 Three intriguing studies link rosemary to the potential for better hair health.
 According to this research, Rosemary can help treat alopecia areata, block a key enzyme responsible for hair loss, and prevent inflammation (1, 2, 3).

-Rosemary Essential Oil for Hair Growth in Alopecia Areata
+Rosemary Essential Oil for Hair Growth in Alopecia Areata, Hair Loss